The Building Preservation Trust (BPT) Movement

 SAVE Britain’s Heritage has also been influential to the movement since its creation in 1975 – European Architectural Heritage Year – through its public campaigns to raise awareness of endangered historic buildings, with a special emphasis on the possibilities of alternative uses for such buildings.

 The BPT movement grew significantly in the 1970s and 80s and there are now almost 300 BPTs in the UK whose common aims include the preservation and regeneration of historic buildings for the benefit of the public.
-Most belong to the Association of Preservation Trusts, the membership and representative organisation for BPTs.
+Most belong to the Heritage Trust Network the membership and representative organisation for BPTs.

 The Scottish BPT movement is well established with the second half of the 1980s in particular being a very dynamic period when many individual trusts were set up.
 A few BPTS operate across the whole of Scotland, several at regional or sub-regional level with the majority of trusts delivering results at the local level.